Daria (Dasha) Gurova

 How did you hear about 42?

 How I got to 42 was so random.
-My friend sent me a link to an article about 42 opening in the United States and told me they are free and encouraged me to pursue it.
+My friend sent me a link to an article about 42 opening in the United States.
+She told me they are free and encouraged me to pursue it.
 I thought it’s too good to be true, so I didn’t take it very seriously at first.
 But the thought was in my head already and I found myself coming back to it over the course of a month.
 I found the link again, and thought, “what is going to be worse, trying it or not?”
-I felt insecure about the logic test, I didn’t fail, so then when they notified me that I passed the tests it got real.
-I had to decide whether I should go or not.
+I felt insecure about the logic test but I didn’t fail.
+When they notified me that I passed the tests it got real and I had to decide whether I should go or not.